icekarma/SkeleTSR/README.md

 2. Edit the appropriate Makefile to set the user-configurable options:
    Makefile.b for TASM, and Makefile.m for MASM and JWasm.

    - BUILDTYPE: `debug` or `release`.
-In a debug build, _DEBUG is defined, and the assembler and linker are instructed to generate debug information.
-In a release build, NDEBUG is defined, and no debug information is generated.
+In a debug build, `_DEBUG` is defined, and the assembler and linker are instructed to generate debug information.
+     In a release build, `NDEBUG` is defined, and no debug information is generated.
    - BROWSEINFO: `yes` or `no`.
-If set to `yes`, MASM (only) is instructed to generate browse information, and `BSCMAKE` is invoked to generate a .BSC file.
 Only meaningful when BUILDTYPE is `debug` and ASSEMBLER is `masm`.
+If set to `yes`, MASM is instructed to generate browse information, and `BSCMAKE` is invoked to generate a `.BSC` file.
    - ASSEMBLER: `tasm`, `masm`, or `jwasm`.
 Specifies the assembler to use.
    - LINKER: `link` or `tlink`.
 Specifies the linker to use.